maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Photos and mirrors aren't needed.
 A character's entrance is often enough to move to physical description.
 Or attach the thoughts of appearance to an emotional reaction, which also reveals a character's feelings towards it.

 #### Channeling the E!
-Channel, where celebrities are the yarkstick
+Channel, where celebrities are the yardstick

 Never name-drop celebrities in any way when describing characters.

 #### The Joan Rivers Pre-Novel Special, or focusing too much on clothing

 Full outfit or wardrobe descriptions are rarely needed.
-Better to focus on one or two specific, revealing clothing details instead.
+Better to focus on one or two specifics, revealing clothing details instead.

 ### Getting to Know Your Hero